toncho11/DosWindowsNet/README.md

   * you want 100% identical UI across different OS
   * you get the most responsive UI and you prefer keyboard input
   * reduce hackers's attack surface by completely eliminating the graphical subsystem

+Programs:
+  * provided: email.exe - allows you to check your gmail from the Windows or Linux console
+  * future: console pdf reader from that uses C# to convert the PDF to text
+  * future: chat client for What's up (C# API exists)
+  * future: re-write of entire Midnight Commander in .NET

 The library provides controls that all inherit from the DosWindow class.
 So they are also called "windows".
 The following are provided:
   * standard window
   * textbox window